aws-actions/aws-codebuild-run-build/README.md

 See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.

-## Implementation notes on intention
+## Intention and implementation notes

 GitHub actions help configure source management with events.
 However, there are a few limitations.